-How much does it cost to go to Gateway Community and Technical College?
+How much does it cost to go to Gateway?

 On this page you'll get a better understanding of what college costs you'll actually have to pay out of pocket, which can vary widely based on where you live and your income level.